Get to know the Amazon research community at NAACL 2019!

 Job Opportunities for Graduating Students and Experienced Researchers

 We are looking for results-driven individuals who can apply advanced machine learning techniques, love to work with data, are deeply technical, and highly innovative.
 If you long for the opportunity to invent and build solutions to challenging problems that directly impact the way Amazon transforms the consumer experience, we are the place for you.
-Apply to one of the job postings below or send your resume directly to NAACL2018@amazon.com.
+To apply, email your resume to NAACL2019@amazon.com, and let us know if there are any specific locations, teams, or research leaders that you are interested in working with.

 Amazon Web Services (AWS) Research Grants